 Now that you have installed the 1st Flight App and successfully sent yourself a notification, you might want to try using Automation and In-App Automation to automatically issue relevant notifications to your test users.

-Try using the In-App Automation Workflow to pre-cache and display highly contextual messages in response to user behaviors within your app.
+Try using the In-App Automation composer to pre-cache and display highly contextual messages in response to user behaviors within your app.
 Using In-App Automation, you can even reach users who may have opted out of traditional push notifications.

 Try our API